 In his final season with Sporting KC, Espinoza was an MLS All-Star and helped the club win the 2012 Lamar Hunt U.S. Open Cup.
 In the 2011 and 2012 seasons combined (including playoffs), Espinoza ranked fifth among MLS players with 358 duels won and seventh with 128 tackles won.
 Among MLS midfielders, he ranked sixth with 134 interceptions over those two campaigns.

-2016: MLS regular season: Has started 15 matches and recorded one assist (1342 minutes played).
+2016: MLS regular season: Has started 21 matches and recorded a career-high four assists (1882 minutes played).
 Tallied the game-winning assist to Jacob Peterson in a 2-1 victory over Orlando City SC on May 15.
 Assisted Dom Dwyer's opening goal in a 2-2 draw at Montreal Impact on June 25.
 Assisted Graham Zusi's goal in a 3-2 win over Columbus Crew SC on July 3.
 Assisted Dom Dwyer's first goal in a 3-0 win over Seattle Sounders FC on July 24.
 Open Cup: Started two matches (210 minutes played).
 Started and played 120 minutes in a 2-1 extra time win over Minnesota United FC on June 15.
 Started and played 90 minutes in a 3-1 fifth round loss at the Houston Dynamo on June 29.